 Unusual Options Activity Insight: Alcoa

-Shares of Alcoa (NYSE:AA) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $34.
+Alcoa (NYSE:AA) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $36.09 following the option alert.

 - Trade Type: CALL